WelSimLLC/welsim.github.io/collections/_posts/2023-07-28-johnson-cook-model-and-its-curve-fitting.md

 ## Parameter fitting for the Johnson-Cook model
 In practical applications, the Johnson-Cook parameters need to be obtained through parameter fitting based on the material test data.
 CurveFitter provides a curve-fitting formula for the Johnson-Cook plasticity model, where users simply input the plastic strain and stress values to obtain the fitted parameter values.
-For more details about CurveFitter, refer to the articles "(An easy-to-use and free curve fitting tool — CurveFitter)[https://welsim.com/2021/07/09/an-easy-to-use-and-free-curve-fitting-tool-curvefitter.html]" and "(The numerical methods applied in curve fitting and the updates of CurveFitter)[https://welsim.com/2022/08/11/the-numerical-methods-applied-in-curve-fitting-and-the-updates-of-CurveFitter.html]."
+For more details about CurveFitter, refer to the articles [An easy-to-use and free curve fitting tool — CurveFitter](https://welsim.com/2021/07/09/an-easy-to-use-and-free-curve-fitting-tool-curvefitter.html) and [The numerical methods applied in curve fitting and the updates of CurveFitter](https://welsim.com/2022/08/11/the-numerical-methods-applied-in-curve-fitting-and-the-updates-of-CurveFitter.html).
 The operation is as follows:

 1. Select the Johnson-Cook equation from the list on the left.